RetroDECK/ES-DE/THEMES-LEGACY.md

 * `fontSize` - type: FLOAT.
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 * `alignment` - type: STRING.
     - Valid values are "left", "center", or "right".
 Controls alignment on the X axis.  "center" will also align vertically.
 * `forceUppercase` - type: BOOLEAN.
 Draw text in uppercase.
 * `lineSpacing` - type: FLOAT.
 Controls the space between lines (as a multiple of font height).
 Default is 1.5.
 * `visible` - type: BOOLEAN.
-    - If true, component will be rendered, otherwise rendering will be skipped.
+    - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high.

 #### textlist

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
 * `origin` - type: NORMALIZED_PAIR.
-    - Where on the component `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `selectorColor` - type: COLOR.
     - Color of the "selector bar."
 * `selectorImagePath` - type: PATH.